-At the end of 2017, Tikkurila Group employed 3,037 (2016: 3,033) people in 14 countries.
+At the end of 2018, Tikkurila Group employed 2,717 (2017: 3,037) people in 12 countries.
 Approximately half of Tikkurila’s personnel work in the supply chain (production, sourcing, logistics and HSEQ) and more than third in sales, marketing and technical support.

 The company's own production has a significant effect on Tikkurila’s personnel structure and amount.
 The differences between operational areas are explained, among others, by the degree of production automation and the amount of own sales personnel.
 The highest degree of production automation is in Sweden, and the highest relative share of sales personnel is in Russia.
 Due to the seasonality fluctuation in the paint market, the number of personnel is highest during the outdoor painting season in the summer and lowest during the winter.

 Target setting and development discussions between employees and their supervisors are conducted at Tikkurila on an annual basis.
-In 2017, a new group-wide performance management model was developed and deployed at Tikkurila, covering all white collar employees and experts in all the countries in which Tikkurila operates.
+In 2017, a new group-wide performance management model was developed and deployed at Tikkurila, covering all white-collar employees and experts in the countries in which Tikkurila operates.
 The model provides a framework for setting individual targets, evaluating performance and discussing competence and career development.
 It enhances leadership, harmonizes the managerial practices throughout all countries of operations and supports the achievement of the company’s strategic goals.

 Diversity and equality

 At Tikkurila, we adhere to the principle of equality and diversity, regardless of a person’s gender, race, ethnicity or nationality, age, religion, political opinion, or social status.